eleciawhite/making-embedded-systems/Ch12_Math/README.md

 Don't forget python does LaTeX output

 # Following Along in the Book

+[A great explanation of Fourier Transforms (blog and video)](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/): Smoothies that go through the Fourier Transform produce recipes.

+For a super awesome resource on signal processing, check out the [DSP Guide](https://dspguide.com/) aka The Scientist and Engineer's Guide to Digital Signal Processing By Steven W. Smith, Ph.D.

 # Code For This Chapter

 # Final Note